yellowbean/Hastructure/README.md

 * Scenario Analysis
   * Running multiple scenarios :heavy_check_mark:
 * Formula Support
-  * User is able to using var of deal ( Pool Balance,Account balance .. ) to construct formula.
+  * User is able to using statistics of deal ( Pool Balance,Account balance ,total Bond Balance of , A factor of .. ) to construct formula which used to specify the amount of cash to transfer , pay out to fee or liabilities etc. :heavy_check_mark:
 * Misc
   * Support user define pay dates & pool collection dates :heavy_check_mark: